MuiseDestiny/zotero-gpt/README.md

 ) => XUL.Element | DocumentFragment | HTMLElement | SVGAElement;
 ```

-There are more advanced APIs for creating elements in batch: `Uitls.UI.creatElementsFromJSON`.
-Input a element tree in JSON and return a fragment/element.
-These elements are also maintained by plugin template.
+There are more advanced APIs for creating elements in batch: `Utils.UI.creatElementsFromJSON`.
+Input an element tree in JSON and return a fragment/element.
+These elements are also maintained by this plugin template.

 Definition: